Humboldt County Courthouse (Iowa): Architecture

 The courthouse is a rectangular structure that measures 105 by 66 ft.
 The architectural style of the building is known as Depression Modern or PWA Moderne.
 The building features a symmetrical façade.
 Two lower sections were designed to flank the main block, but were never built.
 The exterior is composed of buff-colored brick and Bedford limestone trim.
 It is three stories tall and built on a raised basement.
 On the interior, the central corridors extend the length of the building, with the county offices opening onto the corridors.
 The building features multi-colored terrazzo floors, marble wainscoting and acoustic tiles.
 The courtroom was originally decorated in dark wood tones and Art Deco ornamentation.
+The third floor contained the county jail cell and three-bedroom apartment the county sheriff lived in, as well as a custodian's apartment, until remodeled in 1982.

 The building is located on the courthouse square immediately west of the central business district and just to the east of Humboldt.
 The previous courthouse was also located here.
 The square itself is a contributing site on the courthouse's nomination to the National Register of Historic Places, and the original flagpole in front of the building is a contributing object.